tinytoolkit/migrate/README.md

 # tinytoolkit/migrate

-A simple SQL migration library for Go.
+A simple SQLite migration library for Go.

 ## Installation